GabrielD98/PickUS_and_PlacUS/Mechanical/README.md

 ### Pieces to Buy

-All the pieces or component to buy are in the Mechanical folder named BOM.
-The Bill of Material contain all the pieces needed to complete de Project with links to the websites.
+All the pieces or component to buy are in the Mechanical folder named Bill of Material.
+The BOM contain all the pieces needed to complete de Project with links to the websites.
 Please note that the product were purchased and delivered in Canada so some of the links may not work or be discontinued.

 The pieces were bought principally on Amazon.ca and Aliexpress.com.

 ## Instructions

-The complete assembly is provided in the STL_Files folder to guide you during the assembly process.
+The complete assembly is provided in the STL Files folder to guide you during the assembly process.

 ### Step 1 : Base